RomanDrebotiy/vuzh-plus-plus/README.md

 Language is created for educational purposes.

-Currently, it lacks any error handling and syntax checks with hints.
+Currently, it lacks error handling and syntax checks with hints.

 *Copyright (c) 2025 Roman Drebotiy*